borevitzlab/traitcapture-info/2014-KDM-abic_abstract.md

 =====================================================================================

-Kevin Murray, Tim Brown, Riyan Cheng, Justin Borevitz
+Kevin Murray, Tim Brown, Riyan Cheng, Xavier Sirault, Justin Borevitz

 To keep pace and help stabilze a changing world, agriculture and ecosystem science must aim to sustainability intensify and regenerate natural environments of the biosphere.